Last Updated on March 22, 2021 by Shaun Snapp

 - AI is being proposed to defeat other methods in an almost universal manner, all without evidence.
 This is true.

 - AI is becoming homogenized to improve just about everything.
 AI’s benefits are claimed to be so universal, that in short order, it will be challenging to declare what is not an improved outcome of applying AI.

 - Many companies that eventually do assemble their multivariate data will find that in a higher percentage of cases, the AI/ML is not able to show benefit versus far more straightforward and less expensive forecasting techniques.
 Dr. Krishna states the following.

 “In the world of IT in general, about 50% of projects run either late, over budget or get halted.
 I’m going to guess that AI is not dramatically different.”

 Not all IT projects have the same success rate.
 This is something else that Dr. Krishna should know.
-AI projects, because they are so firmly based upon false claims, will have a much higher failure rate than 50%.
+Because they are so firmly based upon false claims.
 The AI Project Preparedness Matrix above indicate that most of the AI projects that are sold are sold into companies that can’t complete them successfully.

 Who Are the AI Poll Contributors?

 - Shaun Snapp: Shaun is the article author and an experienced forecasting consultant, and the author of four books on forecasting.

 - Ahmed Azmi: Ahmed has many years of experience in the AI/ML space.

 - Steve Morlidge: Steve is a long term forecasting consultant, author, or forecasting journal publications, and the author of several books on forecasting.